 |Write||200 mbps/node||100 mbps/node|

-Round 6 - Security
+Round 6: Security

-Round 7 - Limitations
+Round 7: Limitations

-That’s not the case with S3.
-The data is independent of Hadoop clusters and can be processed by any number of clusters simultaneously.
-However, files on S3 have several limitations.
-They can have a maximum size of only 5GB and additional Hadoop storage formats, such as Parquet or ORC, cannot be used on S3.
-That’s because Hadoop needs to access particular bytes in these files, an ability that’s not provided by S3.
+That’s not the case with S3—data is independent of Hadoop clusters, and can be processed by any number of clusters simultaneously.
+However, files on S3 have several limitations of their own.
+The maximum file size is only 5 gigabytes, and additional Hadoop storage formats (such as Parquet or ORC) cannot be used on S3.
+This is because Hadoop needs to access particular bytes in these files, an ability that’s not provided by S3.